 - We use industry standard cryptographic techniques and encryption to further de-identify and protect the data we collect.

-Aislelabs sensors collect the MAC address from WiFi devices such as phones if WiFi is turned on for the device.
-The MAC address is a unique identifier for the device and is different from the phone number.
-Along with the MAC address, we also record the signal strength to infer the distance of the device from our sensors.
-The MAC address can be used to determine the make of a phone, e.g., Samsung or Apple, but it does not contain any further information about the phone or its owner.
+As part of our Aislelabs Flow service, sensors in Wi-Fi devices deployed in our clients’ venues (such as malls or airports) that are connected to our service collect the MAC address from Wi-Fi capable devices that come within a certain range of those sensors, such as phones if Wi-Fi is turned on for those phones.
+The MAC address is a unique identifier for a phone and is different from the phone number.
+Along with the MAC address, we also record the signal strength to infer the distance of a phone from the sensors in Wi-Fi devices deployed in our clients’ venues that are connected to our service.
+A MAC address can be used to determine the make of a phone, e.g., Samsung or Apple, but it does not contain any further information about the phone or its owner.

-Once the MAC address is recorded by our sensors, it is further anonymized by the use of industry standard cryptographic techniques before being saved to our databases.
-These techniques include randomization and one-way hashing which ensures that the MAC address can not be reverse engineered or extracted from the information stored in our databases.
+Once a MAC address is recorded by a Wi-Fi device sensor connected to our service, it is further anonymized by the use of industry standard cryptographic techniques before being saved to our databases.
+These techniques include pseudonymisation and hashing.
 The anonymization establishes an additional safeguard in protecting the collected data.
-All data transfer over the internet is encrypted using SSL for collection and delivery of the data.
-We retain the anonymized MAC addresses in our databases for a period no longer than 24 months, at which time it is deleted.
+All MAC address data transferred over the Internet to our Aislelabs services is encrypted.

 Who do we share data with